 A Smash Day to buy

 This is a day of increased volatility in a descending price movement that closes below the low of the previous session.
 Such a day can cover up the lows of the previous 3 to 8 days.
-If the next day the price starts moving in the opposite direction and renews the high of the Smash Day in the end — you can open a position to buy with an SL below the low of the Smash Day.
+If the next day the price starts moving in the opposite direction and renews the high of the Smash Day in the end — you can open a position to buy with a Stop Loss below the low of the Smash Day.

 This is a reversal pattern but you may not necessarily trade a Smash Day counter a strong trend.
 To my mind, it is perfect when this pattern finishes a correction to an uptrend.
 For example, if the daily trend is ascending, there is a descending correction on H1 or H4, finished by a Smash Day to buy.
 When the correction is over, we open a position to but in the direction of the main (daily) uptrend.